 Bergen is the second largest city in Norway after the capital, Oslo, and is located on the west coast.
 The Altona has been voted Bergen’s best wine bar several times, and has possibly the finest selection of any wine bar among the Nordic nations.

-Wine Spectator magazine has awarded Altona its exclusive wine bar “Award of Excellence” or “two-glass rating” every year since 2009.
+Wine Spectator magazine has given Altona its exclusive wine bar “Award of Excellence” or “two-glass rating” every year since 2009.
 It is the only wine bar in the city to receive this prestigious award.
 The Altona is housed inside the Augustin Hotel and below street level.

 During World War 2 an explosion in a ship in a nearby harbour destroyed many of the buildings close to the harbour, but the Altona survived because it is underground.
 The Augustin is Bergen’s oldest family-run hotel and has been owned by the same family for four generations.
 Kjetil Smørås runs the family business.